Organic Vege Box vs Supermarket

 Total cost for the same produce: $51.88

 So, I would have saved $5.12 by buying it from the supermarket.
 But would it really have been a saving?
 If I'd been to the supermarket what would I have added to my basket that day?
 Chocolate at $3.50 on special?
 Some bread that I didn't need as I could have just baked some instead, $3.50 per loaf.
 A packet of biscuits?
 And what if I had driven there.
 Sure its only about 1km each way and I probably would have taken the bike.
-But for the sack of comparison the IRD mileage rate is 77 cents per km.
+But for the sake of comparison the IRD mileage rate is 77 cents per km.
 So my 2km return journey cost me $1.54 in mileage.

 So already I'm at $56.92 just for the mileage and the chocolate I bought and the produce wasn't organic.
 I'm down to a saving of 8 cents, and you know what, if I set it up as a regular order I would save $2 per box.